-- sip.pstnhub.microsoft.com

-- sip2.pstnhub.microsoft.com

-- · sip3.pstnhub.microsoft.com
+- sip2.pstnhub.microsoft.com - sip3.pstnhub.microsoft.com

-6.9 Configuring SIP Server settings
+5.9 Configuring SIP Server settings

 When in Standalone with Internal SIP Stack mode, you must create a routing table to interconnect the remote endpoints configured in OpenScape SBC.
 It is required to configure a direct routing group for communication between MiVoice Business and Microsoft Teams.